4integration/3scaleJavaPluginWrapper/README.md

 Summary

-This solution is a wrapper around the 3scale Java Plugin that offers near zero millisecond API Management.
+This example solution is a wrapper around the 3scale Java Plugin that offers near zero millisecond API Management.
 It's useful for say microservice to microservice calls where gateway usage adds too much complexity and latency.
-The code fragment (section 5) could be added as a Servlet filter, an inceptor or cross cutting concern or indeed its own injected class.
+The code fragment (section 5) should be added as a Servlet filter, an inceptor or cross cutting concern or indeed its own injected class.